isaiasmatewos/texpand-site/docs/text-expansion-configuration.md

 Space won't be [appended](#append-space) when this phrase expands.

-### Don't expand by space/punctuation
+### Don't require space for expansion

-[Tapping the space key or typing a punctuation character](#expand-with-spacepunctuation) won't trigger expansion for a phrase.
+When enabled, shortcut will auto-expand as soon as it's typed.
+No need to tap space/punctuation.

+> If enabled, this will disable [phrase preview](/README?id=phrase-preview) for a phrase.

 ### Expands within words